FAQs by Hospitals and Health Care Providers

 18. Can we transfer the advance directives we now have on file to the Registry?

 Yes.
 With the Living Vault® service, member Health Care Providers can register documents WITHOUT a signed Registration Agreement.
 This means that you can register all of the documents you currently have filed in your record room, as well as all new documents you receive, including those from patients who choose not to sign the Registration Agreement.
 With the Living Vault®, you can manage ALL of your advance directives efficiently and economically.
+Documents currently existing in the electronic medical record can be easily added to the Registry database through the latest version of the FHIR standard API.
+Registry IT staff will work with your facility’s IT department to integrate the Registry with your EHR (all EHRs are supported).

 19. Can providers send a copy of the Registration Agreement to the Registry along with a copy of the advance directive?